AUDIO

 The Book of Baraka, from Audible Originals Studio

-Rachel is an Associate Producer on this colorful audio memoir from the Mayor of Newark, New Jersey, Ras Baraka, son of activist and former Poet Laureate, Amiri Baraka, released February 2022.
+Rachel was an Associate Producer on this colorful audio memoir from the Mayor of Newark, New Jersey, Ras Baraka, son of activist and former Poet Laureate, Amiri Baraka, released February 2022.

 From the show description: “’When I become mayor, we become mayor,’ Ras Baraka’s famous words speak to exactly who he is as a leader – a fiercely loyal member of his community.
 In this innovative and ground-breaking Audible Original, hear how Baraka – the mayor of Newark, New Jersey – grew from spoken-word artist to school principal to successful politician.
 Mixing prose and poetry, musical interludes and powerful soliloquies, Ras explores his life in-depth, including stories about his father, poet Amiri Baraka, and his personal encounters with jazz singer Nina Simone and hip-hop superstar Lauryn Hill – who famously featured him on her debut album.
 This is the story of how one man found his voice – and how each of us can find our own calling.”